InterVol

 InterVol is a student volunteering charity based in the United Kingdom.
 InterVol support community volunteering around university campuses in the United Kingdom, as well as connecting students with overseas volunteering opportunities.
-The charity has students groups at the University of Birmingham, Imperial College London, Lancaster University, University of Nottingham, and SOAS University of London.
+The charity has student groups at the University of Birmingham, University of Manchester, University of East Anglia, University of Nottingham, and SOAS University of London.

 History

 Formation

 InterVol was set up as a voluntary project in late 2003 by a group of students with the support of the University of Birmingham Guild of Students.
 InterVol's volunteers began a system of student-led sustainable development projects, aiming to make a long term difference to communities in developing countries whilst working in close partnership with local NGOs in each country, as well as running volunteering projects, training sessions, and events on their own campus and in the local community.

 Projects and expansion

 In the summer of 2004 InterVol led three volunteering projects to Bulgaria, Cambodia and Uganda.
 The volunteers were involved in work including AIDS awareness training, work in children's centres, teaching English, and building the information technology capacity of local staff.

 In 2005 the project roster increased to eight projects as the popularity and presence of the project on the University of Birmingham campus increased significantly.
 There were two new projects in Ecuador, based around cloud-forest conservation and social development, as well as a community development project in Accra, Ghana, a teaching project in Poland and a social development project in South Africa.

 In 2006 previous projects were maintained while a new coastal development project in Thailand with Andaman Discoveries began in response to the Boxing Day Tsunami.
 InterVol supported volunteers to renovate facilities and coach sport at the New Future for Children centre in Phnom Penh, Cambodia, for the first time in July 2006.
 InterVol received its first national awards in 2006 when two founding volunteers, John Gorski and Danielle Gerson, won Impact awards at the National Year of the Volunteer Awards.

 In 2007 a new project to construct school buildings and teach in rural Nepal commenced.
 This year also saw InterVol send volunteers to both a trafficked animal refuge and to teach Spanish to members of the Huaorani in Ecuador.
 The following year another project was set up in Kenya, a sports-based development project in Nairobi's Kibera slum.

-In June 2010 the University of Nottingham's international volunteering project affiliated with InterVol to become the first InterVol branch outside Birmingham.
-InterVol's Nottingham project, based at the University of Nottingham Students' Union, continued to support volunteers to work with the Ugandan community development NGO, Little Big Africa.
-The charity expanded further, forming a new international volunteering group, Project Nepal, at Imperial College London in October 2011 and a new InterVol society at Lancaster University in December 2011.
 A group formed at Oxford Brookes in 2018, supporting education organisations in rural Nepal.
 An InterVol committee formed at SOAS University of London in 2023.